gabriele-costa/pests/README.md

 PESTS can be used both as a *stand-alone, command line tool* and a *library*.

 ### PESTS as a stand-alone tool

+**Note:** the current release of PESTS only support CLI for non-symbolic transition systems.

 Open a terminal and browse to the folder containing pests.jar.
 Then type `$ java -jar pests.jar -h` to get the following help message.